kivy/kivy/doc/sources/guide/quickstart.rst

             # or
             C:\appdir>kivy.bat main.py

-    MacOSX
+    Mac OS X
         Follow the instructions for :ref:`running Kivy application on MacOSX <macosx-run-app>`::

             $ kivy main.py

     Android
-        You application need some complementary files to be able to run on Android.
+        Your application needs some complementary files to be able to run on Android.
-        See :doc:`android` for more informations.
+        See :doc:`android` for further reference.

 A window should open, showing a sole button (with the label 'Hello World') that covers the entire window's area.
 That's all there is to it.